Do you have a question? Check out our frequently asked questions on different topics.

-After the application deadline on May 15, our faculty will carefully evaluate all applications submitted through our online application portal.
-In mid-June, selected applicants will be invited for the interviews which will take place in late June.
-During these interviews, applicants will have to give a short presentation outlining their research experience (e.g. during their Master thesis) and stating an objective for their future research within the IMPRS on Cellular Biophysics.
+After the application deadline, our faculty will carefully evaluate all applications submitted through our online application portal.
+In mid-Febraury or mid-June, respectively, selected applicants will be invited for the interviews which will take place in early March / late June.
+During these interviews, applicants will have to give a short presentation outlining their research experience (e.g. during their Master thesis, Bachelor thesis or an internship) and stating an objective for their future research within the IMPRS on Cellular Biophysics.
 In addition, each applicant will have at least three interviews with one or two of our PIs each.
 Based on the online application and on the performance during the talk and the interviews, a decision is made whether or not an applicant is admitted to our program.

 When and where will the interviews take place?

-Application interviews will be held June 27-29, 2022.
+Please check our timeline for the interview dates.
 We ask all applicants to be available on these days.
-Due to the Corona pandemic, interviews will be conducted virtually via video conferencing software.
+The interviews will be conducted virtually via video conferencing software.

 When will applicants be invited to the interviews?

-Applicants who are selected for the application interviews will be notified by email around June 15.
-All applicants who are not considered for the interviews and therefore will not be admitted to our program will be notified by early July at the latest.
+Applicants who are selected for the application interviews will be notified by email in mid-February or mid-June, respectively.
+All applicants who are not considered for the interviews and therefore will not be admitted to our program will be notified after the interviews.

 When will applicants be notified about acceptance to the program?

-Applicants will be notified by mid-July whether or not they are admitted to the program.
+Applicants will be notified shortly after the interviews whether or not they are admitted to the program.

 What costs will I have to bear?